- Last OnlineYesterday, 3:23 PM

 0

-I swear to god, whenever I watch a Netflix show there's always nudity in it, don't get me wrong I don't complain, but it's an interesting fact that flew by my head when I was watching and it is completely irrelevant to this review, but it will anyway.
+I swear to god, whenever I watch a Netflix anime show there's always nudity in it, don't get me wrong I don't complain, but it's an interesting fact that flew by my head when I was watching.

 Now without further ado, let's jump onto the review.
 This review will be more talkative as I played Dragon's Dogma: Dark Arisen and I will talk about my thoughts about what could have been done better and things I like and dislike.